How to Deal with Employee Absenteeism in the Workplace?

 Strategic crafting of required policies plays a vital role.
 Before diving into nitty-gritty details of employee absenteeism, let’s first unveil its basics.

-Absenteeism emerges when an employee or worker doesn’t shop up to work on a regular basis.
+Absenteeism emerges when an employee or worker doesn’t shop up to work on a regular basis or excessive absenteeism.
 All humans have some kind of health, personal, and family life responsibilities to fulfill.
 These things don’t count for absenteeism as long as these become regular last-minute calls.

-For instance, if an employee communicates unavailability due to a health issue or excuses himself due to a flat tire for being late.
+For instance, if an employee communicates unavailability due to a health issue or excuses himself due to a flat tire for being late and call in sick.
 This isn’t absenteeism.
 But, if these aforementioned things turn into a pattern, absenteeism comes into play.

-Employee absenteeism starts impacting the company’s bottom line resulting in multiple non-calculated losses.
+Employee absenteeism starts impacting the company’s bottom line resulting in multiple losses.

 The Impact of Absenteeism in the Workplace

-The impacts of employee absenteeism are multi-dimensional.
+The impacts of employee’s absent from work are multi-dimensional.
 Your workplace isn’t comprised of a single individual.
 So, multiple unnoticed happenings occur with absenteeism which negatively strikes the company’s output.
-This includes;
+The absenteeism include;

 Impacts on Individual Performance

-A simple rule; if someone works less, he is likely to be least productive— exceptions do exist.
+A simple rule; if someone absence from work quite often, a lot of unscheduled absences, or even chronic absenteeism, then he is likely to lost productivity— exceptions do exist.
 If any employee isn’t regular and committed to his work, soon he’ll be left out in a competitive workplace.

 If this happened, the employer’s rebuking attitude might further stress him.
 Identification of root cause and strategic communication may yield better outcomes.